TRENDING SEARCHES

 A.

-The OSHA standard that regulates work zone safety is 29 CFR 1926 Subpart G (Signs, Signals, and Barricades) which clearly mentions that:
+The standard that regulates work zone safety is 29 CFR 1926 Subpart G (Signs, Signals, and Barricades) which clearly mentions that:

 • - Construction areas shall be posted with legible traffic signs at points of hazard.